National Monuments Of Singapore: Al-Abrar Mosque

 📐 Design and architecture

-Al-Abrar Mosque is set in a row of shophouses, with a frontage the width of of three shophouses.
-Incorporated into the façade is the five-foot-way, which seamlessly connects the mosque with the neighbouring shophouses.
+Nestled among a row of shophouses, Al-Abrar Mosque spans the width of approximately three units and incorporates the traditional five-foot walkway at its entrance.
 The lot lines of the prayer hall conveniently coincide with the qibla (the direction of the Kabba, the sacred building at Mecca, to which Muslims turn at prayer).
-Formerly confined to the central bay, the parapet was extended on both sides, lining the entire front façade of the mosque.

 IMAGE: WIKIMEDIA COMMONS/@SENGKANG

-In addition, the use of European Neoclassical features adds a touch of eclecticism to the mosque.
-The interior of the prayer hall is lined with Doric columns.
-Coloured glass panels were installed in the fanlights above the large French louvred windows.
-On top of the mihrab (which indicates the orientation to Mecca, towards which Muslims would pray) is a blue glass panel, with a verse from the Quran in Arabic.
+Additionally, European Neoclassical elements bring an eclectic charm to the mosque’s design.
+Inside the prayer hall, Doric columns line the space, while coloured glass panels adorn the fanlights above the large French louvred windows.
+Above the mihrab (which indicates the orientation to Mecca, towards which Muslims would pray), a striking blue glass panel features a verse from the Quran in Arabic.

 🕖 Opening hours